We believe there are six main differences:

 If you want music, we recommend playing your favorite CD in your stereo while watching your home movies on DVD.

-Our DVD's will play in the vast majority of DVD players.
+Our DVD's will play in 99% of DVD players and computers.
 In rare instances where a customer can't play a DVD-R, we have a free re-burn policy, and will re-ship your DVDs in another format at our expense.

-There are two types of DVD disks.
-"Replicated" DVDs, like the ones you get at Blockbuster, have all the video information included in them when the disk is manufactured.
+There are two types of DVD discs.
+"Replicated" DVDs, like the ones you rent movies on, have all the video information included in them when the disc is manufactured.
 There is no "burning" process, and these replicated DVDs are 100% compatible in all DVD players.
 However, because of the very high cost of creating a master DVD for this manufacturing process, it is not cost effective to produce replicated DVDs unless you are making hundreds of copies of a particular DVD.

-Assuming you have the correct hardware and software configuration, you should be able to make copies of our DVDs.
+Using DVD copying software and a DVD drive in your computer, you can make copies of our DVDs.
 We don't add a copy-protection signal to our DVDs, or anything else that would prevent you from making copies.
-We copy our own DVDs for archiving purposes on a tower duplicator dozens of times every day.
+We copy the DVDs for archiving purposes on a tower duplicator dozens of times every day.

-Our DVDs are formatted as .VOB files, which is the most compatible file format for playback on standalone DVD players.
-Because you can't usually directly edit a .VOB file, you will need to choose among several alternatives if you want to edit your footage.
+Our DVDs are formatted as .VOB files, which is the default file format for playback on standalone DVD players and computer-based DVD-Video playback software.
+Because you can't normally directly edit a .VOB file, you will need to select one of two options for editing your footage using computer based editing programs.

-Third, there are shareware programs available for free download which will convert a non-editable .VOB file into an editable file.
-You may find such programs at www.download.com or related sites.
+The other option is for you to use file conversion software to convert the .VOB files on our DVDs into an editable file format.
 Note that we do not offer or endorse any specific program, nor are we responsible for their download, performance, etc.